Best Budget-Friendly Light Stand for Video Lighting

 1. NEEWER Heavy-Duty 13-Foot Light Stand

 If you have a heavy light fixture, the NEEWER heavy-duty light stand should support it.
-It has a load capacity of 22 pounds when fully extended to 13-feet, which is more height than you likely need.
+It has a load capacity of 22 pounds when fully extended to 13 feet, which is more height than you likely need.

 Along with a large load capacity, the NEEWER heavy-duty light stand is a quality product.
 It is made from aluminum alloy for increased durability.
 The aluminum alloy also makes the stand lightweight.
-It weighs just a little over 10 pounds and measures just four feet when folded.
+It weighs just over 10 pounds and measures just four feet when folded.

 Overall, the NEEWER heavy-duty light stand is one of the most stable, durable options for mounting a heavy light fixture that is still a budget-friendly option.